 Provide context details – and use the scenario – when necessary.
-As mentioned above, the more knowledge your prospective customer has on your deands, the more it can determine the right approaches and processes for cost-effective manufacturing of your parts, without compromising efficiency.
-This will also alleviate any misconnections between you and your supplier, and will make the procurement and production work more effective.
+As mentioned above, the more knowledge your prospective customer has on your demands, the more it can determine the right approaches and processes for cost-effective manufacturing of your parts without compromising efficiency.
+This will also alleviate any misconnections between you and your supplier and make the procurement and production work more effective.

 Be ready for your provider.

 Start small.
 We know, judging the outcome of sourcing will at first seem superfluous.
 The reevaluation of your procurement plan is definitely not at the top of the agenda for all the work you have done.
-But just as you learnt to rip before you left the game, so here is the rule of thumb: select one of the above tips and start to spot the holes in your current method (and if you don’t see any gaps, good.
+But just as you learned to rip before you left the game, here is a rule of thumb: select one of the above tips and start to spot the holes in your current method (and if you don’t see any gaps, good.

 We advocate beginning with paragraph 3, however.
-If a repeatable RFQ method is to be developed (one that relies on a consistent communication and the information you place in your RFQ descriptions) this will normally be the basis for the whole sourcing approach.
+If a repeatable RFQ method is to be developed (relying on consistent communication and the information you place in your RFQ descriptions), this will normally be the basis for the whole sourcing approach.